tmcmaster/flutter_dep_matrix/README.md

 - Supports CSV and TSV output.
 - Live preview using [VisiData](https://www.visidata.org/).
 - Useful for detecting version drift, inconsistencies, and auditing local repos.
+- Can validate required structure and configuration for the project

 ## Installation